nunomaduro/phpinsights/docs/continuous-integration.md

 php artisan insights --no-interaction --min-quality=80 --min-complexity=90 --min-architecture=75 --min-style=95
 ```

+These options can also be found in the configuration file, so no arguments needs to be passed when calling the command.
+Command arguments has higher priority than configuration values.

 **Note**: The `--no-interaction` option is mandatory when it's launched in CI to avoid prompts.

 All others are optional, so if you want to focus only on style, add the `--min-style` and forget others.